-Those responsible for the day-to-day management of the County portfolio will routinely monitor the contents of the portfolio, as detailed in the Cuyahoga County Treasurer’s Cash Management Procedures Manual, the available markets and the relative values of competing instruments, and will adjust the portfolio as necessary to meet the investment objectives listed above.
+Those responsible for the day-to-day management of the County portfolio will routinely monitor the contents of the portfolio, as detailed in the Cuyahoga County Treasurer’s Investment Procedures, the available markets and the relative values of competing instruments, and will adjust the portfolio as necessary to meet the investment objectives listed above.
 It is recognized and understood that this non-speculative active management of portfolio holdings may cause a book loss on the sale of an owned investment.
 It is the policy of the County to charge any such loss against the interest income account during the month in which the loss was booked.
 Losses shall be allocated to the various funds based on the proportionate fund equity in the total portfolio based on the average daily balance during the month in which the sale occurred.
 Losses shall only be posted to those funds that can legally accept them.

 The County Treasurer shall establish and be responsible for monitoring a system of internal controls governing the administration and management of the County portfolio, and these controls shall be documented in writing.
 Such controls shall be designed to prevent and control losses of the County funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by any personnel.
 The internal controls will address: control of collusion, separation of duties, separating transaction authority from accounting and record keeping, custodial safekeeping, clear delegation of authority, written confirmation of telephone transactions, minimizing the number of authorized investment officials and documentation of investment transactions.